 Classroom Law Project partners with Lewis & Clark Law School to bring Street Law to classrooms in the Portland Metro and surrounding areas, including Woodburn, Corbett, St. Paul, Hillsboro, and Vancouver.

 Each semester, law students enroll in the Street Law seminar and teach in a high school classroom.
 Street Law topics are an appropriate fit with government, psychology, sociology, and elective law classes.

 Law students meet once a week at Lewis & Clark Law School to practice learner-centered teaching methodology and learn the relevant legal topics for their classes.

 The ideal situation is for the law students to work with the same class of high school students two periods a week if the periods are 50 minutes or one period a week if the class is 90 minutes.

-In the fall, law students started teaching the week of September 16th and will finish November 22nd.
-Classroom Law Project staff will make at least 2 visits to observe the law students during their 10 weeks with you.
+In the spring, law students started teaching the week of February 4th and will finish the week of April 13th.
+Classroom Law Project staff will visit to observe the law students during their 10 weeks with you.

 Teachers can learn more from our Street Law Classroom Teacher FAQ.

 If you would like to bring a law student to your classroom for Spring 2020, contact Jessica Gallagher at firstname.lastname@example.org.

 Go back to the Student Programs main page.